PhenoApps/Coordinate/docs/source/templates.rst

 Templates
 =========

 Templates allow defined structure and metadata across different grids that might be collected.
-Two templates are included by default, a
+Two templates are included by default, a 6x20 Seed Tray Template and a 8x12 DNA Plate template.

 New Templates